 In the late 1800’s, a man by the name of Orville Gibson arrived in the town of Kalamazoo and began designing his own range of mandolins.
 Through the 1900’s, his company - the Gibson Guitar Corporation - grew to become one of the world’s premier musical instrument manufacturers.
 From 1917 until they left Kalamazoo in 1984, some of the world's finest guitars were built in the now legendary factory at 225 Parsons Street.

-Not long after, a few former senior employees had decided they wanted to continue the tradition of handcrafting beautiful, high quality electric guitars in Kalamazoo.
-By the spring of 1985, those individuals had acquired space at the former factory, purchased a lot of the old guitar-making equipment, and were ready to roll.
+Not long after, a few former senior employees decided they wanted to continue the tradition of handcrafting beautiful, high quality electric guitars in Kalamazoo.
+In the spring of 1985, they acquired space at the iconic factory, purchased a lot of the old original guitar-making equipment, and the rest is history.

-The original owners of Heritage, Jim Deurloo, Marv Lamb, and JP Moats, had a combined 84 years of guitar-building experience among them when the company began.
+Jim Deurloo, Marv Lamb, and JP Moats, the founders of Heritage, had a combined 84 years of guitar-building experience among them when the company began.
 In time, they added Bill Paige and Mike Korpak as co-owners.
 Mike left shortly after joining, but Jim, Marv, and Bill are still active in the daily business.
 Between the three, they hold over 160 years of knowledge that every day is passed along to the next generation of American luthiers.

 Sadly, JP Moats passed away in September 2015.
 He was a wonderful man and skilled craftsman, and his legacy lives on at 225 Parsons Street.